Gray Paint Colors & Their 3 Main Undertones

 - it can also have a blue undertone that leans slightly violet, making it seem a touch cooler (this can be open to perception)

 - a gray with a blue undertone can also pick up a wink o’ the Irish.
-I won’t say it’s ‘warmer’, but it’s certainly a softer look
+I won’t say it’s ‘warmer,’ but it’s certainly a softer look

-Shown above: Benjamin Moore Stonington Gray
+Paint Color Review of Benjamin Moore Stonington Gray

 Gray with a blue undertone can be a great choice for a south or west-facing room, but can OFTEN be a bit too cold/flat for a north or east-facing room.